IvanPerez9/ExpiringOnNetflixSoon/README.md

 ![Variables.env](https://github.com/IvanPerez9/ExpiringOnNetflixSoon/blob/main/img/variables.png)

-# How to use
+# 📖 How to use

 - Run main.py file
-- When running it shows two options for users input, 0 and 1
+- When running, it shows two options for users input, 0 and 1
   - Case 0: Get the info from the .env file created before
-  - Case 1: Ask for your email, password, user profile and country
+  - Case 1: It ask for your Netflix email, password, user profile and country

-- When finish it will show a list of shows and films that are about to expired or if you are lucky it will display a message saying that you have nothing that is about to expire.
+- When completed, it will show a list of shows and films that are about to expire or if you are lucky it will display a message saying that you have nothing that is about to expire.